ramlaxman/Interview-Questions-with-Answer/Python Interview Question.md

 print(A0,A1,A2,A3,A4,A5,A6)

-Ans: The following will be the final outputs of A0, A1, Ö A6
+Ans: The following will be the final outputs of A0, A1, ‚Ä¶ A6

 A0 = {'a': 1, 'c': 3, 'b': 2, 'e': 5, 'd': 4} # the order may vary
 A1 = range(0, 10)